couchbaselabs/ansible-couchbase-server/examples/README_VAGRANT.md

 1. This project uses CentOS 6.5 and Ubuntu 12.04 by default as these are among the supported major versions of platforms which are listed on the Couchbase Server package downloads page
-   (CentOS 6.5 and Ubuntu 12.04 to be specific).
 2. The `bin/preinstall` shell script performs the following actions for you:
  * Adds each node's host information to the host machine's `/etc/hosts`
  * Ensures the correct permissions on Vagrant SSH private key